 7. Gift Card to High End Grocery Store

 Grocery stores like Whole Foods are SO fun to shop at, especially if it’s a treat and not your go-to grocery store.

-You can buy foods in bulk, and many Whole Foods have fun places to eat inside, too.
+You can buy foods in bulk, pick out fancy ingredients for a charcuterie board or get yummy treats in bulk.
+Plus, and many Whole Foods have fun places to eat inside, too.

 Bring nature indoors by giving a house plant!
 House plants are growing in popularity as minimalist décor, that not only beautify a home, but also serve as desperately needed natural air purifiers.

 Succulents make great beginner plants.
 They need watering only a couple times a month.
 If the person you’re giving them to is short on space, this succulent wall garden could be a great gift option.

 Make sure to include care instructions, especially if your gift recipient does NOT have a green thumb (like me).
 You could also include a small watering can for indoor plants.

 If your minimalist loves learning, Curiosity Stream is the perfect gift!
 Curiosity Stream is a streaming service like Netflix, but features ONLY documentaries.

 With thousands of documentaries to choose from, at only $20 for a YEAR membership, it’s a steal.